labgrid-project/labgrid/doc/overview.rst

 tunneled using a SSH connection.
 On the other hand, clients may need to access the remote infrastrucure using a SSH tunnel.
 In this case the :code:`LG_PROXY` environment variable needs to be set to the remote host which should tunnel the connections.
-The client than forwards all network traffic through SSH, even the coordinator connection is forwarded.
+The client then forwards all network traffic through SSH, even the coordinator connection is forwarded.
 This means that with :code:`LG_PROXY` and :code:`LG_CROSSBAR` labgrid can be used fully remotely with only a SSH connection as a requirement.